BenFields22/CloudRenderer/README.md

 # Potato Farm Cloud Renderer
 Implementatioin of a scalable cloud renderer in AWS.
-The system consists of three primary components as outlined below.
+The system consists of three independently scalable primary components as outlined below.
 ### Frontend
 React based interface where the user can create and schedule new rendering jobs.
 The system is simplified in that it renders a single scene, but the user can set the color of the primary sphere.
 The AWS Amplify library is used to interface with Cognito(Auth) and S3(retrieved finished images).
 ### Manager/Scheduler